By the campus community, for our campus community

 - Mental health distress (Connecting Matters)

-In addition, Action Matters is a cross-cutting theme emphasizing the importance of making active choices, both for your own well-being and to support the health and safety of those around you.
+In addition, Action Matters is the "umbrella" or cross-cutting theme emphasizing the importance of making active choices, both for your own well-being and to support the health and safety of those around you.

 UMatter primarily achieves its goals through two approaches: health communications, which serve as opportunity to increase initiative visibility and enhance skills development; and service offerings, in the form of prevention efforts that span indicated and universal audiences.

 - Giveaways and gear